 If infection occurs it will usually become evident within one week of surgery and may delay the healing process or result in the development of scar tissue.
 This may require treatment with antibiotics.
 In the unlikely event of infection, this may adversely affect the ultimate result of the surgery.

 All surgery carries risks and every incision leaves a scar.
-Scars do however fade remarkably well over a one to two year period and become much less noticeable.
+Scars do however fade well over a one to two year period and become much less noticeable.
 The scar of abdominoplasty is never invisible but Dr Drielsma places it in a position that is inconspicuous when wearing most clothing or swimming costumes.

 The scars will often look red and lumpy at about three months after surgery as they heal but this is normal and will settle over the following 3-6 months.
 It takes 12-18 months before the scars mature completely, flatten out and lighten in colour.

 Areas of your lower abdomen may be numb for up to six months as bruised nerves are recovering.
 Some minor residual permanent alteration in sensation may occur.

 A seroma is a collection of fluid under the skin and fat.
-If this occurs it may take a few weeks to absorb.
+If this occurs it may take several weeks to absorb.
 Wearing the pressure garment will help reduce this risk.

 Important points to remember before proceeding with surgery: